The Man Without Qualities: History

 Musil's almost daily preoccupation with writing left his family in dire financial straits.
 The book brought neither fame nor fortune to him or his family.
 This was one of the reasons why he felt bitter and unrecognized during the last two decades of his life.
 The combination of poverty and a multitude of ideas is one of the most striking characteristics of Musil's biography.

 There are strong autobiographical features to be found in the text as the main characters' ideas and attitudes are believed to be those of Musil.
 Most of the aspects of the Viennese life in the novel are based on history and Musil's life.
 The plot and the characters (with the exception of a short appearance of the Austrian emperor Franz Joseph I) are invented (although some of them had inspirations in eminent Austrians and Germans).
 Elsa (Berta) von Czuber, whom Musil met while he studied in Brno between 1889 and 1901, inspired him with the image of Ulrich's sister Agathe.
 Donath and Alice Charlemont, Musil's friends, were models of Walter and Clarisse and Viennese socialite Eugenie Schwarzwald gave birth to the character of Diotima.
 Arnheim may have been based on Walther Rathenau and Thomas Mann.

 His detailed portrait of a decaying fin de siècle world is similar to those of Hermann Broch's The Sleepwalkers, Karl Kraus' The Last Days of Mankind or Stefan Zweig's The World of Yesterday.

 Some of Musil's working titles were The Gutters, Achilles (the original name of the main character Ulrich) or The Spy.

+English translations

+The Man Without Qualities Vol. 1 was first published in English translation in 1953 by Eithne Wilkins and Ernst Kaiser.
+Vol. 2 followed in 1955, and 3 – in 1961.
+(London: Secker & Warburg, 1953, 1954, 1960, first editions, 8vo [Octavo (max.
+6x9 inches)]; New York: Coward-McCann, Inc., first US editions).
+They were titled: Vol. 1 – A Sort of Introduction, The Like of It Now Happens (I); Vol. 2 – The Like of It Now Happens (II); Vol. 3 – Into the Millennium (III) (The Criminals), and had xxxv+365, vii+454, xi+445 pages respectively.

+In 1996 Knopf published a new two-volume edition (1,774 pages) in English translation by Sophie Wilkins and Burton Pike.
+Parts I and II are in Vol. 1, while Part III, the twenty galley chapters, and unfinished chapters, are in Vol. 2.

+The translation received a special citation for the PEN Translation Prize.